kaxxa123/zkyes-smt/merkle/README.md

 `tree_config.json | "level":` `2` to `256`

 Specify the maximum tree depth.
 When computing Merkle roots with `npm run compute` levels up to `256` may be used.
-When running the Merkle UI the maximum allowed level value is `10`.
+When running the Merkle UI the maximum allowed `level` is `10`.

 <BR />